Story Time: Papa Was a Rollin’ Stone

 For as long as I had known Dad wanted to move around, forever the stone that never wanted to stop rolling and grow moss.
 My mother explained it once to me as, “I’d come home from work to him packing.
 He just had to go again, and we had to go with him.”

 It took several heart attacks and other health issues to finally slow him down and it was heartbreaking to see this strong tough Marine being forced to slow.
 See him stop to catch his breath and eventually to keep trying to move around hauling an oxygen tank.
 Even that limited him.

-After I moved out, I continued to move a few more times with my husband and my son, but now I’ve begun to grow moss.
-I didn’t settle into a moss covered home of my own until after my family lost my father in 2016.
-After seeing my father suffer for years his death wasn’t a surprise.
+After I moved out, I continued to move a few more times with my husband and my son, but now I’ve grown moss.
+I didn’t settle into a moss-covered home of my own until after my family lost my father in 2016.
+After seeing my father suffer for years, his death wasn’t a surprise.
 Life changed completely for my mother.
 Tears fell in this chapter of my life.
 All of us cried.
 Sometimes I still do.

 It’s hard to lose a parent.
 It’s even harder on those of us that were close to him, my son being one of them.
 He was loved, he was tough; he was always stubborn (which is probably why he lived so much longer than doctors predicted), and he could be a mess like anyone else.
 He died a few days before his 63rd birthday, May 1st.
 So, this day can be rough on us, more so my mother who struggles with his passing on certain holidays and his birthday.
 I posted about dealing with my father’s passing in a separate post, you can read it here it’s called Story Time: The Death of a Parent.